pyrddlgym-project/pyRDDLGym/docs/jax.rst

     planner = JaxBackpropPlanner(..., utility="entropic", utility_kwargs={'beta': 2.0})

-The utility function could also be provided explicitly as a callable that maps a JAX array to a scalar, with optional additional keyword arguments specifying the hyper-parameters of the utility function:
+The utility function could also be provided explicitly as a callable that maps a JAX array to a scalar, with additional arguments specifying the hyper-parameters of the utility function referred to by name:

 .. code-block:: python
     import jax